 You’re an optometrist or ophthalmologist, but your patients are—simply put—people.
 They might be stay-at-home parents, managers, students, CEOs, retirees, or any other profession that has nothing to do with contacts and cataracts.
 Your patients don’t know what you know, and they don’t speak the eye care professional’s lingo.

 Your optometry staff is the face of your practice before a patient ever sits in the exam chair or gets fitted for contact lenses.
 Running a successful optometry practice demands excellent leadership and vision—and recognizing your staff as key drivers of patient satisfaction and revenue growth.

 Every day your eye care practice faces challenges.
 Billing issues, patient communication problems, and server crashes all add up to one thing—wasted time.
 Inefficiencies create chaos in the office, negatively affect patients, and directly impact your bottom line.
-You need EHR software to solve these problems and save you money.
+You need ophthalmology and optometry EHR software to solve these problems and save you money.

 Optometry and optical practices are embracing modern technology more than ever before, abandoning manual approaches that hinder revenue potential and the ability to provide top-tier patient care.
 Embracing technology is an essential step for improving your processes.
 However, maximizing technology is how you advance those processes.

 Marketing your eye care practice may frequently take a backseat to other operational and patient care initiatives.
 For a practice to be successful long-term, marketing is an investment that must be made.

 Providing the best possible patient care involves continually creating a positive experience in your optometry practice.
 Patient scheduling is a common source of friction for both parties—your staff and your patients.